Record Of Davokar

 When an ability or mystical power indicates it is a chain effect, the next target must be the next closest enemy to the previous target.

-When an ability or power indicates it targets "within sight" or "All Allies", the range is limited to 2 movement actions away.
+When an ability or power indicates it targets "within sight" or "all allies", the range is limited to two movement actions away.

 Changes to Abilities and Mystical Powers